banyoungkwan/banyoungkwan/about.md

 profile: true
 ---
 <p></p>
-## Hello!
+## My name!
 <p></p>
 My name is Youngkwan Ban.
-I go by Ban.
-I know, it is little bit weird to call someone’s family name.
-But I prefer this way.
+You can call me Ban.

-I had choices.
-At least I believe it had.
-I could ask you to call me Youngkwan; maybe Young-kwan, so non-Korean speakers could pronounce more like Korean (luckyly, my name do not have “ㄹ", pronounced like "L" or "R” in Korean language).
+You can call me like that because I chose to be.
+Perhaps I could insist you to name my full first name, Youngkwan.
+Maybe I can offer a hyphen between "Young" and "Kwan," so non-Korean speakers could pronounce my name more like a Korean.

 I could be just Young, using my first phoneme.
-Maybe I could use Andrew, or _Andre_ with the noble French accent, which is my old baptismal name, received when I was the age of five.
+This is a common solution to deal with long, tedious and unrememberable Korean names for many.
+Perhaps I could use Andrew, or _Andre_ with a French nasal accent, that is my old baptismal name.

-Not always I have this choice.
-I was Youngtwan Bao, two months ago.
-I was Mr Kwan around eight months ago.
-I was Yi; I used to be YK (Yay-Kay) for many times I need to get dry-cleaning or restaurant reservations.
-You don’t know how the emigrant, whose mother tongue is not English or European, get easily frustrated when we spell strange alphabets over the phone.
+Naming yourself is your apparatus to reality.
+It interchanges, back and forth, yourself and the outside.
+But what if the outside denies calling me with my name?
+"Youngtwan (pause) Bao?"
+A staff in a coffee shop called me like this about two months ago.
+Before, I was Mr. Kwan.
+I was Yi.
+So now I surrender; I used to be YK (Yay-Kay) for many times I need to get dry-cleaning or restaurant reservations.
+You don’t know how an immigrant, whose mother tongue is not English or European, can be easily frustrated when we spell strange alphabets over the phone.
+Now I am good at this, “So my name is (pause) Yankee-Oscar-Uniform-November-Golf-Kilo-Whiskey-Alpha-November.”

-So I never am the one who I really want to be, maybe?
-In exchange, listen to this, now I ended up to be really good at this, “So my name is Bravo, Alpha, November that’s for my last name.
-And my first name is "Yankee-Oscar-Uniform-November-Golf-Kilo-Whiskey-Alpha-November.”

 Well, nevermind.
-Doesn't matter who I am.
-This is a personal blog anyway.
+It doesn't matter who I am.
+Oh, by the way, this is my personal blog.
+And, call me any name, sound, or exclamation as you want.

 {% include footer.html %}